Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

 Thanks to this seller provided test report we learn that the main IC is showing up as a `Broadcom Trident 56846`.

 This is probably of the first Trident generation, the `BCM56846KFRBG` of the Broadcome `BCM56840` family that has since been discontinued.
-This appears to be a custom broadcom ASIC targetting 10Gb ethernet applications with 64 integrated 10GBASE-KR capable serial PHY's.
+This appears to be a custom Broadcom ASIC targeting 10Gb Ethernet applications with 64 integrated 10GBASE-KR capable serial PHY's.
 In our switch 16 of these modules are configured such that 4 lanes are bounded together to form our 4 40GBASE-R ports.

 {{< figure
     src="bcm56846.svg"
     alt="ascii art"
-    caption="Broadcome ethernet IC configuration in our switch"
+    caption="Broadcome Ethernet IC configuration in our switch"
     >}}

-I was unfortuantly unable to find a full datasheet describing this IC's internals in details.
+I was unfortunately unable to find a full datasheet describing this IC's internals in details.

 So I do the next best thing...

-Poping the lid open we discover a single gorgeous multilayer PCB.
+Pooping the lid open we discover a single gorgeous multilayer PCB.

-Judging by the traces on the pcb coming from the ethernet connectors cages the broadcome IC is likely under the massive passive colling block.
+Judging by the traces on the pcb coming from the Ethernet connectors cages the Broadcom IC is likely under the massive passive cooling block.

 {{< figure
     src="images/d2020/pcb1.jpg"
     alt="pcb art"
-    caption="Switch PCS top face, we can see the pcb traces going from the ethernet connector cages to bellow the big metal passive cooler"
+    caption="Switch PCS top face, we can see the pcb traces going from the Ethernet connector cages to bellow the big metal passive cooler"
     >}}

-Looking at the porduct brief it appears this broadcome IC doesn't feature an CPU, rather it acts as a NIC connecting to the CPU via PCIe.
+Looking at the product brief it appears this Broadcom IC doesn't feature an CPU, rather it acts as a network interface connected to the CPU via PCIe.

 {{< figure
     src="images/d2020/pcie.png"